 Absolutely.
 The grid in Oxnard already uses a large share of renewable energy sources, and you may be able to sell your excess generated energy to your utility for additional cost savings.

-You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
+You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 In perennially-sunny Oxnard, you could make enough from your solar panels to recoup your investment in 9.3 years per 5 kW of rated capacity at maximum.